koush/EFI-X99/README.md

   * Name can be anything you want
 2. On the Mac, download the latest macOS Installer (Sierra, 10.12.1 at time of writing).
 3. Run the Install macOS app.
-  * Before starting the install, change install target, and point it to the attached Hackintosh hard drive.
+  * Before starting the install, click _Show All Disks_, and point it to the attached Hackintosh hard drive.
 4. Insert a USB drive into your real Mac.
 This will be used to update your BIOS.
   * Use Disk Utility to erase the USB stick and create a GPT drive with a single Fat32 partition.
 Fat32 is mandatory for the BIOS update process.
   * [Download the latest BIOS](http://www.gigabyte.com/products/product-page.aspx?pid=5658#bios) (F23, at time of writing).